martin-papy/qdrant-loader/README.md

 - OpenAI API key (if using OpenAI, but you can use a local embedding if you like)
 - Sufficient disk space for the vector database
 - Internet connection for API access
+- Access to local files for localfile connector

 ## Contributing